 Finding the right observability tool

 Selecting the right observability platform can be a tad bit difficult.
-You need to consider capabilities, data volume, transparency, corporate goals, and cost.
+You must consider capabilities, data volume, transparency, corporate goals, and cost.

 Here are some points worth considering: